 It’s gettin’ harder to act my age

-Here, Shaboozey paints a picture of coping mechanisms and emotional confinement.
+Here, Shaboozey is singing about coping mechanisms and emotional confinement.

-The “bottle” represents escapism through alcohol, while the “heart in a cage” reflects a feeling of being trapped, unable to fully express or heal emotionally.
+The “bottle” represents escapism through alcohol, while the “heart in a cage” is a feeling of being trapped, unable to fully express or heal emotionally.

 Play a sad song on a tiny violin